 05 of 10

 This all-inclusive resort features three lagoon-style pools, one of which rocks a swim-up bar tucked comfortably behind a waterfall and inside a cave!
 Yes, in a cave.
 There're only a handful of bar stools, though, so get there early, as saving seats for your buddies would clearly make you a...
 Neanderthal.

 06 of 10

-It would be downright criminal to ignore the South Pacific in a round up of top swim up bars.
-In fact, we could just as well focus solely on Micronesia, Melanesia and Polynesia and run down a dozen top spots.
-Do yourself a favour though and check out the splendid Warwick Fiji Resort & Spa, where even the restaurant is in the water.
+It would be downright criminal to ignore the South Pacific in a roundup of top swim-up bars.
+In fact, we could just as well focus solely on Micronesia, Melanesia, and Polynesia and run down a dozen top spots.
+Do yourself a favor though and check out the splendid Warwick Fiji Resort & Spa, where even the restaurant is in the water.

 07 of 10

 There is nothing ordinary about the 260-room Le Blanc Spa Resort: Everything from the wine lists to your workout has been tailored to be top notch.
 It feels more South Beach chic than Cancun party, with a hip, gorgeous aesthetic throughout the entire pristine white property.
 And while there is no shortage of pool bars at which to party in Cancun, Le Blanc Spa Resort eschews the wild and crazy sombrero-wearing, tequila-shooting masses, in favor of a quieter crowd.
 But while the palm tree-shadowed swim bar may be G-rated, that doesn't mean that free, premium-label booze isn't being poured.